 Consider what holds you back when you get a fantastic idea.
 You may be afraid of failure or you may lack the time to complete the research an idea demands.
 Look to friends, colleagues, and experts to build confidence in what you want to do.
 When your schedule permits, take blocks of time off (or a sabbatical if possible) to discover if ideas are feasible and what it’ll take to get them on the market.

 To succeed in starting a business, you must trust your instincts and be confident in what you’re trying to achieve.
-The kind of people content to do what the boss says because they’re too afraid to test their own ideas aren’t going to go far.
+The kind of people content to do what the boss says, because they’re too afraid to test their own ideas, aren’t going to go far.
 If you decide to start your own business, be unafraid.
 Go boldly.

-Entrepreneurship will give you more freedom of choice than you probably ever had in school, work, or other traditional systems, but it’ll be balanced by client’s needs.
+Entrepreneurship will give you more freedom of choice than you probably ever had in school, work, or other traditional systems, but it’ll be balanced by the client’s needs.
 Even as your own boss, you’re still at the mercy of clientele.
-While you have the power to implement your own ideas about work flow and structure, if you can’t give your consumer base what it wants, your business won’t last.
+While you have the power to implement your own ideas about workflow and structure, if you can’t give your consumer base what it wants, your business won’t last.

 Some people are happy doing the same job (or the same tasks within a job) every day.
 It gives them security.
 On the other hand, some find this boring and stifling.
 Businesses that do well have leaders whose ideas change with the flow of commerce.
 Part of what makes that happen is a thought leader’s need for variety.
-Variety in daily tasks or a variety in work schedule suggests an evolving environment that may feel more natural to you—especially if you’re the one in charge of how it evolves.
+Variety in daily tasks or a variety in work schedules suggests an evolving environment that may feel more natural to you—especially if you’re the one in charge of how it evolves.

 Entrepreneurship gives you the opportunity to meet many new people and learn what they need.
 In addition, owning your own company will force you to think of a variety of ways to sell your product or service.
 Maybe you start with a small cookie-baking business based around your versatile chocolate chip cookie recipe.
 That’s fine, but over time, you may want to branch out into brittles, candies, and pastries.
 Owning your own enterprise will let you explore those options.